 Youth Skills provides nationally recognised training and employment support to 15–24 year olds who are engaged with Youth Justice Services or Queensland Corrective Services.
 Funding is primarily available for community-based not-for-profit organisations, which will partner with RTOs with PQS status.

-There are three other programs that make up the Skilling Queenslanders for Work initiative.
+There are 3 other programs that make up the Skilling Queenslanders for Work initiative.

 Ready for Work